LINGUIST 2PS3 Psycholinguistics (C01)

 This course involves Team-Based Learning in the Active Learning Classroom.
 In this course, students will:

-understand behavioural experimental methods for investigating language comprehension
+examine experimental methods from behavioural psychology for investigating language comprehension

 interpret experimental data to investigate language comprehension

-collaborate with a team of student peers to teach a topic in psycholinguistics
+collaborate with a team of student peers to create an audio or video presentation about a topic in psycholinguistics